crptmem/cmks48/readme.md

 ## 📲 Download
 ### Kernel
-You can download latest release [here](https://github.com/NeticTeam/AirKernel/actions)<br/>
+You can download latest release [here](https://github.com/NeticTeam/AirKernel/releases)<br/>
 Or you can download latest Actions build from [here](https://github.com/NeticTeam/AirKernel/actions)<br/>
-Be sure that it's "dev" not "stable" one, as all really stable versions sould be in releases.<br/>
+Be sure that it's "dev" not "stable" one, as all really stable versions should be in releases.<br/>
 ### OS
 There's no OS option available for now, beacuse kernel is incomplete.